 The vanity option that I decided on is a hack of the Ikea Godmorgon vanity.
 Normally, I would specify to my clients using the Ikea Sektion kitchen cabinets for a vanity.
 However this bathroom is so narrow there wasn’t a good way to make their 24″ depth cabinets work.
 Using a 15″ deep Ikea Sektion cabinet would have required a lot more hacking to get the depth we needed for sinks.
 I can’t wait to share all of the details of the vanity project in a later post!

 Keep the Bathtub or Get a new one?

 The last remaining big decision for the bathroom is if we should keep the existing bathtub or replace with a new one.
 We are doing a full gut of the existing space, so it makes sense in that regard to get new tub.
 However, the one that is in there now is a solid cast iron tub in great condition.
 To get a new one would mean replacing with something of a lesser quality or spending a good portion of our budget to replace with another cast iron tub.
 I really hate being wasteful, so keeping the existing tub feels like a really good decision.

 The Final Design Plan for the Little Boy’s Bathroom

-Be sure to check back in to the blog for the Little Boy’s Bathroom Reveal, the Godmorgon Vanity Hack & follow along on IG for updates on this project!
+Be sure to check back in to the blog for the Little Boy’s Bathroom Reveal, the Godmorgon Vanity Hack, the special quartz countertop details, adding a sun tunnel, adding a pocket door, and follow along on IG for updates on this project!